niik/process-proxy/design.md

 If the connection is successful, it will immediately send a handshake to identify itself as a valid ProcessProxy client.
 The handshake is exactly 146 bytes:
 - Protocol header: "ProcessProxy 0001 " (18 bytes ASCII, including trailing space)
-- Secret: 128 bytes loaded from the `PROCESS_PROXY_SECRET` environment variable
+- Token: 128 bytes loaded from the `PROCESS_PROXY_TOKEN` environment variable

-The secret is right-padded with null bytes if the environment variable contains fewer than 128 bytes.
+The token is right-padded with null bytes if the environment variable contains fewer than 128 bytes.
 This ensures a fixed-length handshake for efficient parsing.
-If `PROCESS_PROXY_SECRET` is not set, the secret portion will be all null bytes.
+If `PROCESS_PROXY_TOKEN` is not set, the token portion will be all null bytes.

 After the handshake is sent, the executable will read commands from the TCP socket and execute them, sending the results back over the socket.
 If the connection fails, it will exit with an error code.